DerBrunoIR/Minecraft-GameOfLife/README.md

 # How to install
 - unzip `World.zip` and put `TheGameOfLife` directory into your minecraft worlds folder `saves`.

+# Features
+1. This project aims to build a "Game of Life" simulator by using `redstone` and `command blocks`.
+2. The simulation should be running in real time.
+3. It should be easy to increase the screen resolution.

 # How it works

-## requirements
-1. This project aims to build a "Game of Life" simulator by utilizing in game functionalities.
-2. `command blocks` and `redstone` are used for programming.
-3. The simulation should be running in real time.
-4. It should be easy to increase the screen resolution.

-## Implementation
+First we have to define how we represent a cell.
+Let's choose `glowstone` and `blackstone` blocks as representation for the states alive and dead.

+How can we determine if a cell is alive or dead?
+The command

 As a screen we use `20` rows each containg `20` pixel blocks.
 Each pixel represents a cell.